-The Board reviews the candidates recommended through the Culture, Governance and Nominations Committee.

-The most suitable candidate is appointed by the Board and is elected at the next AGM.
+The Board reviews the candidates recommended through the Remuneration and Nomination Committee and the most suitable candidate is appointed by the Board and proposed for election at the first Annual General Meeting (AGM) following their appointment.

-As is required by the ASX Governance Recommendations, all material information in the Company's possession relevant to a Directors election or re-election is provided to shareholders in the relevant notice of meeting for each Annual General Meeting (AGM).
+As is required by the ASX Governance Recommendations, all material information in the Company's possession relevant to a Directors election or re-election is provided to shareholders in the Notice of Meeting (NoM) for the AGM.